On the hunt in the "Happy Time" for U-boats, the U-103 under the command of

 If Walter Minns, master of the Seaforth, knew he was being followed or not we will never know, but he was

-trailed for by the U-103 for almost eight hours before Schütze ordered "torpedo loose", the first one missed,
+trailed by the U-103 for almost eight hours before Schütze ordered the attack.
+The first torpedo fired missed,

 three minuets later Schütze fired a second, it hit amidships stopping the Seaforth dead in the water.
 Schütze